Ricardo Semler headlines the Corporate Rebels Summit 2026. Amsterdam, 19–20 November.

 You might think: ‘If implementing self-management is so challenging, why attempt it?’

 Research repeatedly shows the importance of autonomy, highlighting its positive correlation with team performance, customer orientation, and employee engagement.
-Conversely, a lack of autonomy is linked with increased stress, absenteeism, and higher turnover intentions.
+Conversely, a lack of autonomy is linked with increased stress, social loafing, absenteeism, and higher turnover intentions.
 However, as the gap between experienced and desired autonomy widens, feelings of stress and work pressure also increase.
 It is therefore crucial to prevent mismatches where employees either crave more autonomy than they receive or desire less than is imposed.

 The degree of autonomy desired by teams can differ.
 When it comes to customer service or business development, most teams express a strong need for more autonomy to perform effectively.
 However, granting more autonomy in HR processes within self-managing teams is often perceived as a burden.